2019-Spring-CSC-386/p00-project-1-tobi-lakshiya/README.md

 ## Instructions
 Explain how to use your product.
 This section should THOROUGHLY describe its usage (i.e., more than just "Push start").
+The system helps you to check whether or not you meet your goal in drinking water.
+In the morning you will need to fill your waterbottle.
+Then turn the embedded system on.
+It will start making noise unless the water bottle is placed

 ## Errors and Constraints
 -Current constraint: you have to use a water bottle that is similar to the weight of the one we are using